thingsdb/ThingsDocs/v0/content/thingsdb-api/new_token.md

 Expiration dates in the past are not allowed an will raise a [bad_data_err()](../../errors/bad_data_err) error.

-It is also possible to set a description for the token which can be used to identify where token is used for.
+It is also possible to set a description for the token which can be used to identify the token.
-If you only want to set a description, but no expiration time, then you can use `nil` as second argument.
+If you only want to set a description, but no expiration time, then you can use `nil` as a second argument.
 For example: `new_token('my_user', nil, 'some nice description');`

 There can be no more than 128 tokens assigned to a single user.
 A [max_quota_err()](../../errors/max_quota_err) is raised if this limit